0xTCG/aldy/README.rst

 - *CYP3A4*
 - *CYP3A5*
 - *CYP4F2*
 - *TPMT* and
 - *DPYD*.

 Sequencing profile selection
 ----------------------------

 The ``[profile]`` argument refers to the sequencing profile.
 The following profiles are available:

 - ``illumina`` for Illumina WGS (or any uniform-coverage technology).

 .. attention::
   It is highly recommended to use samples with at least 40x coverage.
   Anything lower than 20x will result in tears and agony.

 - ``pgrnseq-v1`` for PGRNseq v.1 capture protocol data
 - ``pgrnseq-v2`` for PGRNseq v.2 capture protocol data

 If you are using different technology (e.g. some home-brewed capture kit), you can proceed provided that the following requirements are met:

 - all samples have the similar coverage distribution (i.e. two sequenced samples with the same copy number configuration MUST have similar coverage profiles; please consult us if you are not sure about this)
-- your panel includes a copy-number neutral region (currently, Aldy uses *CYP2D8* as a copy-number neutral region, but it can be overriden)
+- your panel includes a copy-number neutral region (currently, Aldy uses *CYP2D8* as a copy-number neutral region, but it can be overridden)

 Having said that, you can use a sample BAM that is known to have two copies of the genes you wish to genotype (without any fusions or copy number alterations) as a profile as follows::

     aldy genotype -p profile-sample.bam -g [gene] file.bam